garrekstemo/Intro-to-Julia-for-spectroscopic-analysis/ReadMe.md

-# Introduction to programming for spectroscopic analysis
+# Introduction to Julia for spectroscopy

-These tutorials are the data analysis part of a series to learn basic optics and spectroscopy.
-The data collected at the end of the optics tutorials will now be used to develop skills in programming and data analysis.
-We use the [Julia programming language](https://julialang.org) with Visual Studio Code.

-## Install Julia and Visual Studio Code

-1. Download the [Julia](https://julialang.org/downloads/) programming language
-2. Download [Visual Studio Code](https://code.visualstudio.com/download) (the easiest way to run Julia code right now)
-3. In VS Code, install the Julia extension [from the VS Code Marketplace](https://marketplace.visualstudio.com/items?itemName=julialang.language-julia) or from the Extensions in the VS Code application
-4. Activate the project environment by typing `]activate` in the Julia REPL
-5. Choose a Julia file (ending in `.jl`) in `lab_notebook` or `results` and run it
+This tutorial is designed to introduce students to the Julia programming language and its applications in spectroscopy.
+It is intended for students who have never programmed before, or who have only done a little programming in another language.
+The goal is to teach the basics of programming in Julia, and to provide examples of how to use Julia for data analysis and visualization in spectroscopy.
+It is not intended to be a comprehensive introduction to Julia, but rather a starting point for students to learn how to use Julia for their own research projects.

+## Contents
+Lesson 1: Programming basics in Julia \
+Lesson 2: Functions and plotting in Makie \
+Lesson 3: Reading/writing data and basic fitting \
+Lesson 4: Optimization and advanced fitting

-## Lessons
+## Lessons and Documentation
+Code for students are in the `lessons` directory.

-Access the instructions in the `docs` folder and start with `Lesson 1.md`
+Each file has instructions and unfinished code for the students to complete.
+Access the instructor explanations in the `docs` folder.

-- Lesson 1: Julia basics and fitting
-- Lesson 2: Fitting to experimental data
-- Lesson 3: Cavity fit tutorial
-- Lesson 4: Optimizing a function

 ## Corresponding experiments

-Start with the femtosecond pulse width experiment.
-Then there is a three-part FTIR tutorial where students do the following

-1. Measure the cavity length of a Fabry-Pérot etalon from the free spectral range.

-2. Fill the cavity with a solvent and measure the refractive index.

-3. Fill the cavity with a liquid with a resonant molecular mode.
-Students measure the mode splitting using a double Lorentzian function.
+The corresponding experimental tutorials can be found at the [Optics Tutorials](https://github.com/garrekstemo/Optics-Tutorials) repository.
+The main experiments that require data analysis are FTIR absorption and transmission spectroscopy and a femtosecond auto-correlation experiment.

 ## Input and Output

-Save all raw data to the `data` directory.
+Save all data to the `data` directory.
 Output, such as processed data and figures, should be saved to the `output` directory.

+## src
+The `src` directory contains scripts that generate fake data or test the code used in the lessons.

-## Why Julia
+## Why Julia?

-Any software can of course be used to analyze data, but I choose Julia for a few reasons
+Any software can of course be used to analyze data, but I choose Julia for a few reasons.

-1. It is designed specifically for scientific applications and has many scientific libraries
+1. It is designed specifically for scientific applications and has many robust scientific libraries.
-2. It is easy to learn, borrowing many ideas from Python and Matlab
+2. It is easy to learn, borrowing good ideas from Python and Matlab.
-3. It is responsive and interactive, and can be used in Jupyter notebooks or in the REPL (Read Evaluate Print Loop) in the command line
+3. It is responsive and interactive.
+It can be used in Jupyter notebooks or in the REPL (Read Evaluate Print Loop) in the command line.
+The VS Code extension for Julia also provides an interactive environment for writing and running Julia code.
 4. It is fast, comparable to C or Fortran.
 So if performance is your goal, you can stick with Julia and do not need to learn a second language.
-5. It is free and open source, and has a large and growing community.
+5. It is free, open source, and has a large and growing community.
+A modern, free, powerful, and simple programming language with a great selection of packages is a tremendous asset for any lab.
-6. Reproducibiliy is a priority, and Julia has a built-in package manager that makes it easy to share code and reproduce results.
-This is important when designing code to be used for science.
+6. Reproducibiliy is a priority, and Julia has a built-in package management system that makes it easy to share code and reproduce results.
+This is essential when designing code for science.
+7. I was sold on the excellent plotting library, Makie.jl.
+It is fast, interactive, and has a clean API.